-Mint Pests - Identification and Removal
+Mint Pests: Identification and Removal

 With growth as speedy and as strong as mint, it may come as a surprise to hear that there are several pests that can really set it back.
-So, if you're mint is growing slow or less than exuberant, it might be that a pest is behind the problem.
+So, if your mint is growing slow or less than exuberant, it might be that a pest is behind the problem.
 This article will cover the proper identification and natural removal of common mint pests.

-Signs of Mint Pests -
+Signs of Mint Pests

 Luckily, if you're cultivating mint and something goes wrong, the signs of pests are quite clear and distinct.

 - Leaves Speckled with Yellow Spots & Thin Webbing—Spider Mites

 - Small Winged & Wingless Insects on Leaves—Aphids

 - Missing or Large Holes in Foliage—Loopers

 - Clusters of Small Holes in Foliage—Flea Beetles

 Identification and Removal

-- Removal - Spider mites can be tricky to remove due to their small size, but there are several processes that can be done to disperse and eliminate populations.
+Removal: Spider mites can be tricky to remove due to their small size, but there are several processes that can be done to disperse and eliminate populations.
 The first step is to create an unfavorable environment.
 For small populations, soak the foliage thoroughly with plain water.
 This can be done daily until the mites are gone.
 For more serious infestations, the use of a Garlic Water or Hydrogen Peroxide treatment is highly beneficial.

-- Removal - Since loopers are a larger insect, the best means for elimination is to hand pick them.
+Removal: Since loopers are a larger insect, the best means for elimination is to hand pick them.
 If a large population of loopers exist, it may take up to a week to pick all of them.
 Just be patient.

-- Removal - If a mint plant is already infested with flea beetles, the most effective means for control is neem oil.
+Removal: If a mint plant is already infested with flea beetles, the most effective means for control is neem oil.
 Neem can be readily purchased at a variety of garden stores already mixed as a foliage spray.
 To control the further infestation of flea beetles, surround the mint plants with diatomaceous earth.
 Since seedlings are most effected by flea beetles, it is wise to cover them until they have established.

 Of all the possible pests to feed off of mint, spider mites are the most serious.
 If a mint plant is infected with spider mites, a quick course of action should be followed.
 Loopers and flea beetles are really only an issue for seedlings and young mint plants.
 Thank you for reading my article on mint pests.
-Please leave any comments, questions or suggestions that you may have.
+Please leave any comments, questions, or suggestions that you may have.